Henrietta Csiszár

-Henrietta Csiszár (born 15 May 1994 in Hajdúnánás) is a Hungarian football midfielder currently playing in the Serie A for Inter Milan.
-She is the captain of the Hungarian national team and Inter Milan.
+Henrietta Csiszár (born 15 May 1994) is a Hungarian professional footballer who plays as a midfielder for Liga F club Atlético Madrid.
+She is the captain of the Hungarian national team.

 Club career

-Inter Milan

 On 24 July 2021, Csiszár joined Inter Milan.

+Personal life

+Csiszár comes from a footballing family; her father, Imre Csiszár, is a former player of Debreceni VSC, and both her brothers are professional players as well.